 Except, like all things in parenting, it wasn’t as easy as I thought.
 The first two weeks were okay.
 I was nursing the girls one at a time, which made holding them easier.

 Pat was home for those first two weeks as well.
 This meant I had someone who could help me put the girls on the pillow when I was ready to nurse and help me put them back down.
 He could fetch something I forgot to grab.

 Most importantly, he could help Ben out if he needed anything.
 After those first few weeks, I was on my own.
-This meant I had to figure out how I could just logistically handle breastfeeding two babies on my own with a toddler around.
+This meant I had to figure out how I could just logistically handle exclusively breastfeeding twins on my own with a toddler around.

 It is possible.
 Here’s how.

 (Amazon links are affiliate links.
 Please see my disclosure for more info.)